nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 There are some basic methods that need to be implemented on each calendar object instance.
 These are defined ``\Sabre\DAV\INode``.

+Removal of entries
+!!!!!!!!!!!!!!!!!!

+Removal of calendar events is not allowed in this example.
+Otherwise, the backend needs to be updated.

 .. code-block:: php

     <?php